kurniawano/ictpsp.github.io/_Learning_Objectives/overview.md

 ## Lesson 6: Iteration using While Loop and For Loop

-By the end of this lesson, students should be able to:
+By the end of this lesson, students should be able to: traverse an iterable using for-loop
-* implement simple iteration using while loop
-* speciy and identify basic building blocks of a while loop statement
-* traverse a string using while loop and counter
-* traverse a string with sentinel value
-* use a break statement to terminate a loop
-* traverse an iterable using for-loop
 * enumerating a collection data to get the element and the index
 * use range function to create an iterable
 * traverse an iterable using its index
 * use print to debug while loop and for-loop code
 * identify iteration structure from a given problem
 * decompose problem into iterative process of smaller problems
+* implement simple iteration using while loop
+* speciy and identify basic building blocks of a while loop statement
+* traverse a string using while loop and counter
+* traverse a string with sentinel value
+* use a break statement to terminate a loop

 ## Lesson 7: List and Tuple